Skip to main content

 If you do not receive an email, and you believe you are an alumni, please email us at ipc-alumni@brookes.ac.uk and we will contact you.

-Amy Harmsworth, Consultant
+Amy Harmsworth, Senior Consultant

-Amy Harmsworth, Consultant
+Amy Harmsworth, Senior Consultant

-Contact us to find out more about the IPC commissioning alumni network
+Contact us to find out more about the IPC Commissioning Alumni Network

 Related News